 East Haddam Land Trust depends on volunteers, or stewards, to keep preserves accessible and to monitor vegetation and wildlife activity.

-Stewardship comes in many forms - participating in Work Parties, notifying EHLT of an issue during visits to a preserve, or actively overseeing a specific preserve and recording observations as an EHLT Steward on EHLT's Inspection Report.
+Stewardship comes in many forms - participating in Work Parties, notifying the Land Trust of an issue during visits to a preserve, or actively overseeing a specific preserve and recording observations as a Land Trust Steward.

 Work Parties-Stewardship Saturday: